ExpressVPN Pricing: Subscription Options 2025

 Which is better, NordVPN or ExpressVPN?

 We recommend NordVPN over ExpressVPN.
-They both offer strict logging policies, kill switches, and Netflix and torrenting capabilities.
-However, NordVPN’s lower prices and premium features like multihop make it the better overall provider.
+While they both feature strict logging policies, kill switches, and Netflix and torrenting capabilities, NordVPN’s lower prices and features like Threat Protection make it the better choice.

 -